elmorenox/deploy-webapp-to-vpc-with-terraform/README.md

 terraform destroy
 ```

 In terraform code for this deployment we added shell scripts to the user data of the Jenkins server and the web server.
-The shell scripts are used to install the required software on the servers.
+The shell scripts are used to install required software on the servers.
 The shell scripts are run when the servers are created.
 The shell scripts are located in the [scripts](./terraform) directory.

+***variables.tf***
 With terraform a variables.tf file we can define variables like:

 ```terraform